50 Year History Book Sales

 Account Name: ALSC main account

-Please ensure to include your name and contact Wayne Gladigau on email@example.com with pick up and postage details.
+Please ensure to include your name and contact Wayne Gladigau on firstname.lastname@example.org with postage details.

 50 Year Reunion Weekend

 Our 50 Years of Football celebrations over the weekend of April 27th to 28th 2019 were blessed with great weather and was a huge success with tremendous support on both days.
 There was much reminiscing, embellished stories and plenty of laughter.

 The C Grade and B Grade kicked of the weekend with 20+ goal wins while the A Grade kept the large crowd on its toes with a come from behind win.
 It was great to see so many past players drop in during the day.
 Tony Coulter our first Coach was one of the first to arrive, Pastor Clem Traeger our oldest player/official was present and Pastor Vic Pfitzner and John Halbert spent the A Grade sitting together on the sidelines mulling over old times.
 The gathering was well fed by Munch and his team‘s Monster BBQ which was complimented by a great glass of wine from the Hoklas family.
 This was followed by sweet goodies from the Women’s Football team, washed down with a coffee or maybe a beer or two.